Dream Painter

-Dream Painter is a compilation album by American country singer Connie Smith.
-It was released in July 1973 via RCA Victor and contained ten tracks.
-The album was released following Smith's departure from RCA Victor and contained previously-released material.
+Dream Painter is a compilation album by American country singer Connie Smith, issued in July 1973 by RCA Victor.
+The album was released following Smith's departure from RCA Victor and contained previously released material.
 Two new recordings were also featured, including the title track.
 Released as a single, the title track would reach the top 30 of American country songs chart.
 The album itself would chart the American country LP's chart in 1973.

 Background, recording and content

-Connie Smith reached the peak of her commercial career while recording for the RCA Victor label.
-Between 1964 and 1973, she would have 18 top ten country singles and release a series of albums.
-In 1973, Smith left her contract and switched to Columbia Records.
-When Smith transitioned to Columbia, RCA Victor released several LP's that compiled some of Smith's most popular recordings, singles and album cuts.
+Connie Smith reached the peak of her commercial career while recording for RCA Victor.
+Between 1964 and 1973, she would have 18 top ten country singles and release a series of popular albums.
+In 1973, Smith left RCA Victor and was signed by Columbia Records.
+After Smith transitioned to Columbia, RCA Victor released several LP's that compiled some of Smith's most popular recordings, singles and album cuts.
 Among the RCA compilations released during this period was Dream Painter in 1973.
 The album contained ten tracks in total, eight of which were previously released.
-Among these previously-released songs was the track "Tiny Blue Transistor Radio", which originally appeared as B-side to Smith's 1965 single "Then and Only Then".
+Among these previously released songs was the track "Tiny Blue Transistor Radio", which originally appeared as B-side to Smith's 1965 single "Then and Only Then".

 Two new recordings were also part of the Dream Painter track listing.
 The title track was one new recording, penned by Dallas Frazier and Sanger D. Shafer.
 Frazier had been a close friend of Smith's and she had previously cut a series of songs penned by him.
 A second new recording was the gospel track, "All the Praises".
 In 1974, the song was nominated by the Grammy Awards for Best Inspirational Performance.
 The album's two new recordings were cut in sessions held in 1972.
-The eight previously-released tracks were recorded between 1964 and 1972 at RCA Victor Studios in Nashville, Tennessee.
+The eight previously released tracks were recorded between 1964 and 1972 at RCA Victor Studios in Nashville, Tennessee.
 All sessions were produced by Bob Ferguson.